The Joy of the Photography Shot List

 Now that you have trimmed the photography shot list to the most important, most valuable photos, it is time to organize it and work out a smooth schedule.

-Be sure to consult with your photographer and creative team.
+Be sure to consult with your brand photographer and creative team.
 They can estimate how long each set up will take.

 Don’t forget to include a lunch break!